Household Troops Band: The Troops Today

-Over a century later, in 1985, the then National Bandmaster, Captain John Mott, formed a new Household Troops Band with members drawn from the "A" Band at the National School of Music, at Cobham Hall.
-Major John Mott officially retired as Troops Bandmaster on 16 October 2010 and was replaced by Carl Saunders.
+In 1985, Captain John Mott, then National Bandmaster, established a new Household Troops Band by selecting members from the "A" Band at the National School of Music, Cobham Hall.
+Following his retirement on 16 October 2010, Major John Mott was succeeded by Carl Saunders.

-The band is drawn from many different Salvation Army centres.
-The members are selected for their Salvationism, stamina, flexibility and their musical skills.
+Composed of individuals from various Salvation Army centers, the band is selected based on their commitment to Salvationism, endurance, adaptability, and musical skills.

-The band hold just a few rehearsals in preparation for the Summer Tour which is the backbone of the work undertaken.
-Hence the need for a high degree of skill.
-The tours, which usually take place during the last week of August, are conducted mainly in coastal resorts where the holiday crowds are largest and the local Corps resources are sometimes stretched because of the holidays.
+The band conducts a limited number of rehearsals to prepare for the Summer Tour, which is the main focus of their work.
+These tours usually take place during the last week of August and are primarily held in coastal resorts, where larger holiday crowds gather, sometimes straining the resources of local Corps due to the vacation season.

-One of the features of the band is that they march to the afternoon open-air venue.
-This is sometimes difficult because of traffic, but with good organisation and the co-operation of the local police, is usually achieved.
-Then, in the evening, a Festival is held in the local Citadel.
+A notable aspect of the band is their march to the afternoon open-air venues.
+Although traffic can pose challenges, the band generally overcomes them through effective organization and cooperation with local law enforcement.
+Subsequently, in the evening, they hold a Festival in the local Citadel.